wangzhezhe/Gorilla/designDoc/scratch.md

 ### task execution engine

 The capability to execute the task at the staging service is provided by the Argobot.
 It also serves as the thread management tool for the underlying RPC communication layer.
+The [thallium and mochi framework](https://mochi.readthedocs.io/en/latest/) are used as the communication layer.

+### the window maintainer by the staging service

+The memory space is limited, it is important to maintain the window of the server (the parameter `m_bufferNum` in the metadataManager) and reuse the memory space.
+There are two ways to delete the data, one way is to delete the data by the data reader, after finish the data read operaion, it can send the RPC to the data staging service to delete all the data generated by specific time step.
+Another is to let the staging server delete the old data automatically.
+For example, the window size is 10, the data generated at the first time step will be deleted when the simulation moves to the 11 step.
+But there are another issues, if there are some interesting properties of the data and it is not consumed by the reader, the data can not be deleted even if it is out of the buffer.
+There for, we need to maintain the actual buffered data and the current loer bound and the upper bound.
+If the buffered data is full, data writer need to wait here.
+When the `deletableFlag` is false, the corresponding data can not be deleted automatically. (this is part of the future work)

+### TODO list

+polish docs

+polish the mechanism about if the data are deleteable, after the inline checking of metadata udpate, the raw data func should notify the metadata somewhere

+ask the server if the buffer is full before putting the data

+collect sim information dynamically and adjust thread pool's size automatically